ibm-cloud-docs/transit-gateway/approve-redundant-gre-tunnels-across-accounts.md

 # Approving and rejecting cross-account redundant GRE requests
 {: #approve-reject-redundant-gre-tunnels}

 As the network owner, you can approve or reject a cross-account connection request.
 However, keep in mind that for redundant GRE requests, approval or rejection is done at the redundant GRE level.
-You cannot approve or reject individual redundant GRE tunnels.
+You can't approve or reject individual redundant GRE tunnels.
 Supply the redundant GRE ID as the connection ID.
 {: shortdesc}

 ## Approving cross-account redundant GRE requests in the UI